ativarovsky/dsblog/index.md

 ## About

 <div class="row">
 <div class="col-md-6">
+Hi there. <br>
+I'm glad you stopped by.

-Hi there.
-I'm Alice and I'm passionate about using data to improve health outcomes.
+I'm Alice and I'm interested in exploring....
 This blog was created to share and develop that interest.
 </div>
 <div class="col-md-6">
 If you're an employer, please make your way over to my <a href="resume.html">full résumé</a> and/or [LinkedIn page](https://www.linkedin.com/in/alice-tivarovsky-56281131/).